Internship Training Manual

 • Recommendation of limited practice, career change, second internship, or leave of absence

-To initiate an appeal, the intern must submit a letter requesting an appeal to the Director of Training.
+To initiate an appeal, the intern must submit a letter requesting an appeal to the Associate Director of Training.

 1. Grounds for appeal